Ahjincc/Master-Resources-Repository/README.md

-# 👋Welcome to the master resources repository
+# 👋 | Welcome to the master resources repository

 A place where all the resources from AHJIN Code Conclave's discord server are stored